For the record, MFP is documented to be right 96.1% of the time.

 The Trump regime (and Democrats that halfheartedly feigned opposition) this week passed tax cuts for the wealthy Jewish donors that fund both parties.

-As part of the agreement, a portion of the $1.5 trillion Israel First taxpayer giveaway will be funneled back to Trump and Congress through a labyrinth of international holdings and shell corporations in the form of political donations and, primarily, friendly gifts and sweetheart real estate deals.
+As part of the scheme, a portion of the $1.5 trillion Israel First taxpayer giveaway will be funneled back to Trump and Congress through a labyrinth of international holdings and shell corporations in the form of political donations and, primarily, “gifts” and sweetheart real estate deals.

 But here’s the bright side:

 Trump’s Zionist tax cuts will be blamed when the economy goes bad

 Presidential policies have only a nominal impact on the economic cycle.
 But thankfully, Trump’s low-information supporters are totally uneducated.

 So when the economy inevitably contracts within the next 2-4 years, Trump’s policies can be ~believably blamed.

 Economic downturn in time for 2018 Midterms

 Modern economic expansion typically lasts between 5-10 years, so we’re due for a downturn— which can then be blamed on Trump’s policies, even though those policies don’t actually have any impact, good or bad!